chrmaniatis/SCRaPL/SCRaPL_TF/Real/README.md

 Results_XX: Folders where results from various experiments are stored.

+Results_atac_human_col: Apart from results of inference on PBMC data, this folder is also used for integration.

 SCRaPL_XX: Inference scripts for experiments with real data.
 A brief description of the experiment is contained in the beginning of each script.

 Gam_thr_est: Gamma threshold estimation from negative control data.